Snowflake on Azure: How to Deploy in 2025 [Practical Guide]

 ENABLED = TRUE;

-Using the Snowflake Business Critical Edition on Azure #
+8. Can I use Snowflake’s Business Critical Edition on Azure? #

 If your business requires the highest level of data security and protection in the cloud, you should use Snowflake’s Business Critical Edition.
 This edition comes compliance-ready for regulations like HIPAA and HITRUST CSF.